bryan-rhm/terraform-aws-gitlab-oidc/README.md

   source  = "bryan-rhm/gitlab-oidc/aws"
   version = "choose the version you need"

-  gitlab_organization = "YOUR ORGANIZATION/GITLAB ACCOUNT"
-  managed_policy_arns = ["arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess"] # Policies you want to attach to the pipeline role.
+  gitlab_organization = "YOUR ORGANIZATION OR GITLAB ACCOUNT" gitlab_repositories = ["*"] # Repositories you want to allow access to AWS, default all repositories inside the organization. managed_policy_arns = ["arn:aws:iam::aws:policy/AmazonS3ReadOnlyAccess"] # Policies you want to attach to the pipeline role.

 }